How does carbon monoxide detector work

 Electrical

 The answer to 'how does carbon monoxide detector work' is that a carbon monoxide (CO) detector is a safety device that monitors the air for the presence of this odorless, colorless, and toxic gas.
-When the detector senses dangerous levels of CO, it triggers an alarm to alert the homeowner of the potential hazard.
-CO detectors typically use electrochemical sensors or semiconductor sensors to detect the gas and sound the alarm.
+When the detector senses dangerous levels of CO, it sounds an alarm to alert you so you can take action to get to safety and fix the problem.

 Step-by-Step Guide